Parameterized Service Specifications

 In the first phase, we concentrated on comprehensive service specifications and automated service matching.
-In this context, we also developed tool support in the form of the service specification, analysis, and matching environment (SeSAME).
-By implementing the mentioned core language, SeSAME enables a comprehensive specification of services and considers both functional and non-functional properties.
-In order to translate specifications which have been created in a different language into the core language, approaches for model transformation through “by-Example” techniques were developed.
-SeSAMEs matching tools provide comprehensive matching processes that can be configured for matching depending on the application domain.
+In this context, we also developed tool support in the form of a service specification, analysis, and matching environment, called SeSAME.
+By implementing the core language mentioned in the beginning, SeSAME enables a comprehensive specification of services and considers both functional and non-functional properties.
+In order to translate specifications created in a different language into the core language, techniques for model transformation “by-example” were developed.
+SeSAMEs matching tools provide comprehensive processes that can be configured for a given application domain.
 Furthermore, we support fuzzy matching, which deals with incomplete or inexact specifications.

 In the second phase, natural language specifications provided by end users were processed.
 These specifications were inspired by (English) textual descriptions of apps on service markets such as Google Play.
 Requirements possibly underspecified by the end user were analyzed automatically (i.e., identified, extracted, classified, and formalized), in order to compensate for ambiguity, vagueness, and incompleteness in the service specifications.
 Likewise, the “In-House OTF Market” was covered.
 Domain experts modeled requirements of their companies in the form of examples, which were then automatically synthesized into a comprehensive specification.
 For this purpose, the synthesis task was translated into an optimization problem, which could resolve existing inconsistencies as well as the (fuzzy) matching of service specifications established in the first phase.
 Both types of specifications were translated into the core language, in order make them applicable to the defined matching approaches.
 Detailed matching results were not only important for the customer to interpret them, but also to adapt and refine requirement specifications in case a matching result was not satisfying.
 As the results were only available in the core language, they had to be translated back into a user-friendly format, which is comprehensible for the above described customers.